anytizer/ocunit/README.md

     * [x] Maintain a price change history.
     * [x] Create a price log table.
 * Products must have videos associated with them in their description.
-* Concise inventory statistics generation.
+* Concisely generate inventory statistics.

 These are just samples to illustrate how business rules are tested.